Amy Johnson: Aviation

-In September 1934, Johnson (under her married name of Mollison) became the youngest President of the Women's Engineering Society, having been vice-president since 1934.
-Johnson succeeded Elizabeth M. Kennedy in the role and was in turn succeeded as President by Edith Mary Douglas.
+In September 1934, Johnson, under her married name of Mollison, became the youngest president of the Women's Engineering Society, having been vice-president since 1934.
+Johnson succeeded Elizabeth M. Kennedy in the role.
+Johnson was succeeded as president by Edith Mary Douglas.
 She was active in the society until her death.

 On 4 May 1936, Johnson made her last record-breaking flight, starting from Gravesend Airport and regaining her Britain to South Africa record in G-ADZO, a Percival Gull Six.
-The same year she was awarded the Gold Medal of the Royal Aero Club.
+In 1936, she was awarded the Gold Medal of the Royal Aero Club.

 She further honed her gliding skills with the Midland Gliding Club, based in Shropshire, which she joined in October 1937, and remained an active flying member until gliding was suspended following the outbreak of the Second World War.
-In 1938, Johnson overturned her glider when landing after a display at Walsall Aerodrome in England, but was not seriously hurt.
-Following the accident, she nonetheless told reporters, "I still declare that gliding is the safest form of flying."
-The same year, she divorced Mollison.
-Soon afterwards, she reverted to her maiden name.
+In 1938, Johnson overturned her glider, when landing after a display at Walsall Aerodrome in England, but was not seriously hurt.
+Following the accident, she told reporters, "I still declare that gliding is the safest form of flying."

+She divorced Mollison in 1937 and reverted to her maiden name.
 Johnson began to explore other ways to make a living through business ventures, journalism and fashion.
-She modelled clothes for the designer Elsa Schiaparelli and created her a travelling bag sold under her own name.
+She modelled clothes for the designer Elsa Schiaparelli and created for her a travelling bag sold under her own name.

 In 1939, Johnson found work flying with the Portsmouth, Southsea and Isle of Wight Aviation Company, piloting short flights across the Solent and flying as a target for searchlight batteries and anti-aircraft gunners to practise on.

 Second World War

-During the Second World War, Johnson's employing company’s aircraft were taken over by the Air Ministry in March 1940 and she was served notice of redundancy alongside all other pilots in the company as all the aircraft were requisitioned for the war effort.
+During the Second World War, Johnson's employing company's aircraft were taken over by the Air Ministry in March 1940.
+She was served a notice of redundancy alongside all other pilots in the company, as all the aircraft were requisitioned for the war effort.
 She received a week's pay and a further four weeks' pay of £40 as a redundancy package.

 Two months later, Johnson joined the newly formed Air Transport Auxiliary (ATA), which transported Royal Air Force aircraft around the country.
-She rose to First Officer under the command of her friend and fellow pilot Pauline Gower.
+She rose to first officer under the command of her friend and fellow pilot Pauline Gower.
 Her former husband also flew for the ATA throughout the war.
-Johnson described a typical day in her life in the ATA in a humorous article (published posthumously in 1941) for The Woman Engineer journal.
+Johnson described a typical day in her life in the ATA in a humorous article, published posthumously in 1941, for The Woman Engineer journal.